InsurTech Delivers Next Level Innovation and Efficiencies For The Insurance Industry

 InsurTech vs FinTech

 It is said that InsurTech is the next FinTech.
-InsurTech seems all set to surpass FinTech in many ways.
+In reality, InsurTech seems all set to surpass FinTech in many ways.
 The global upsurge of innovation and changes in consumer requirements have made it mandatory for insurance providers to look at ways to expand or adapt their services.
 For example, with the growth of the Internet of Things (IoT), insurance providers are increasingly understanding the need for change in their handling of risk management (driverless cars being just one example).
 FinTech began its journey earlier and contributes billions to the banking and capital industries but InsurTech looks set to overtake it.
 Particularly in terms of how it is driven by and supports global, social and technological change.

 What Are The Challenges Faced By Old School Insurance Firms?